 Only participants that are eligible following the screening interview will be asked to participate in the screening exam, which will be conducted at participants’ homes.
 These visits will be scheduled at a time that is convenient to the participant.
 Examiners will follow a structured exam form and script designed to optimize efficiency of procedures and minimize the burden on respondents.
 Additionally, the exam will include break-off points so that the visit can be shortened in the event that a test result indicates the participant is ineligible.
 Specifically, if a participant is found to be ineligible during the physical exam, the examiner will conclude the visit at the end of the physical exam and will not conduct the EKG or blood draw.

-A Privacy Impact Assessment (PIA) is currently being conducted for this study.
+This study is covered under the Privacy Impact Assessment for BLSA that was approved in 2003 and is annually reviewed and updated by NIA.
+An assessment of the IDEAL study was done by the NIA Information Systems Security Office to determine whether the BLSA PIA required modifications.
+It was determined that no modification were necessary.

 A.4 Efforts to Identify Duplication and Use of Similar Information

 The types of information being collected by this project have been collected in previous studies; however that information cannot be used to screen potential participants for the IDEAL Study.
 A new information collection must be undertaken to identify participants who are currently eligible and willing to participate in the IDEAL study.